Church of St Peter, Hilton

 The Church of St Peter is a Church of England parish church in Hilton in the borough of Stockton-on-Tees and in the county of North Yorkshire.
-The church dates from the 12th century and is a grade I listed building.
+The church dates from the 12th century and is a Grade I listed building.

 History

 The Church of St Peter was built in the 12th century and is a two-cell Norman church.
 There has only been limited alterations to the building over time.
 The majority of the windows date to the 18th century but a lancet window in the chancel dates to the 13th century.

+The parish register begins in 1698, and the first records of marriage begin in 1754.
 On 23 June 1966, the church was designated a grade I listed building.